mtang24/cse15l-lab-reports/lab-report-1-week-2.md

 When editing and saving files, it can become a lengthy process.
 Try editing `WhereAmI.java` on your computer, and then use `scp` and run it on the remote computer.
 Here are some tips to speed up the process:

 * In the terminal, use the up arrow as many times as needed to get back commands recently used
-* Use semicolons to run multiple commands on a single line
 * Run a command directly on the remote computer  by surrounding it in quotes at the end of a `ssh`

 ![Image](7.png)